swoldemi/scheduled-ebs-snapshots/README.md

 Note: The Lambda function creates an Execution Role which also grants itself `xray:PutTraceSegments` and `cloudwatch:PutMetricData`.

+### Test that it works
+After your specified interval and interval unit (example: 5 minutes), a CloudWatch event will trigger the Lambda function and create a snapshot of the volume you specified.

 ## Contributing
 Have an idea for a feature to enhance this serverless application?
 Open an [issue](https://github.com/swoldemi/scheduled-ebs-snapshots/issues) or [pull request](https://github.com/swoldemi/scheduled-ebs-snapshots/pulls)!

 ### Development
-This application has been built and testing against [Go 1.13](https://golang.org/dl/) and the latest version of the [Serverless Application Model CLI](https://github.com/awslabs/aws-sam-cli)
+This application has been developed, built, and testing against [Go 1.13, Go 1.14](https://golang.org/dl/), the latest version of the [Serverless Application Model CLI](https://github.com/awslabs/aws-sam-cli), and the latest version of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
+A [Makefile](./Makefile) has been provided for convenience.

 ```
 make check